 📱 OnePlus 10T

-Often overlooked, this phone handles loud sound near PA speakers better than many other models.
+Often overlooked, this android phone with best microphone handles loud sound near PA speakers better than many other models.
 Though it lacks deep recording settings, the mic hardware holds up well against distortion.
 Some users report decent results even at high decibel levels.

 Pros: Low distortion near amps, good stereo clarity